mehlbox/cmmm/README.md

 - Use 1k pullup resisrtor for i2c bus to achieve long wiring.
 I get about 50m bus lengh with 1k pull up on a simple telephon wire.

-# Version 0.5
-First released version.
-It is usable exept little bugs inside admin interface.
+- Use master branch for a working version.
+It is usable exept some cosmetic bugs on control panel.

+## Hardware
+Master unit:
+- Arduino ATmega328P or clone
+- 20X4 LCD display module with HD44780 controller
+- Buttons: left, right, up, down, esc, enter

+Slave unit: (2x)
+- Arduino ATmega328P or clone
+- A4988 or compatible stepper motor driver (2x)
+- Stepper motor with gear (2x)